 Woven in Aleppo

-To build lasting impact, we need our own atelier in Aleppo.
-But every story starts somewhere.
-For our first three collections, we’re partnering with HKM Atelier, an experienced local workshop where every piece is crafted in Syria, by Syrian hands.
+To create lasting impact, we need an atelier of our own in Aleppo.
+Every story, however, begins in collaboration.
+For our first three collections, we work with HKM Atelier, an established local workshop where each piece is made in Syria, by Syrian hands.

 Laying the foundation

-Each roll of 100% Syrian cotton is unrolled and inspected by hand—soft, strong, and made just for us.
-It begins with touch, trust, and intention.
+Each roll of 100% Syrian cotton is unrolled and inspected by hand—soft, resilient, and produced exclusively for us.
+It begins with touch, with trust, with intention.

 Marking with care

-Patterns are measured and drawn by hand—each line a quiet act of precision, guiding the fabric’s journey from raw material to refined form.
+Patterns are measured and drawn by hand—each line a precise gesture, guiding the fabric from raw material into its final form.

 Cut the traditional Way

-Each piece begins with tradition—cotton carefully shaped by hand, cut into form with practiced precision.
-It’s not just a pattern, it’s a memory passed down in fabric.
+Each piece begins in tradition—cotton shaped by hand, cut with practiced precision; not merely a pattern, but memory carried in fabric.

 Stitching our mark